jon-grangien/OpenGL-mandelbulb-explorer/README.md

 # Mandelbulb renderer
 Render the mandelbulb (mandelbrot 3D) fractal patterns interactively, with shadow mapping and SSAO.

+## Environment
+Build for Linux and tested on Arch Linux.
+Mac support limited.
+Windows not implemented due to lack of interest.

-## Installing
+## Dependencies and installing
-This project uses glfw as a dependency, managed as a git submodule to minimize overhead
+- OpenGL
+- GLFW (included)
+- GLEW
+- GLM

+To get GLFW, clone the repository recursively

 ```sh
 git clone <this-repo> --recursive
 ```

-Glfw needs to be built for the hardware:
+GLFW needs to be built for the hardware:
 ```sh
 cd ext/glfw
 cmake .